 Yesterday I had a conversation with an OD manager who used this word to describe his organisation"s goal in relation to their efforts on culture next year.
 "We need to refresh our culture and to re-engage people in our purpose for wanting to improve it".
 Given so many companies have dedicated effort already to building values and behaviour that suits their goals and strategies, there is likely to come a moment where it seems important to refresh.

 As always, in thinking through my response to his comments, I reverted to my basic framework of walking the talk.
-To refresh their organization, leaders will have to refresh themselves.
-This "refreshing" process will happen on two levels: Reviewing the belief on the business value being created, and reconnecting with the individual passion to lead a change in culture.
+To refresh their organisation, leaders will have to refresh themselves.
+This 'refreshing' process will happen on two levels: Reviewing the belief on the business value being created, and reconnecting with the individual passion to lead a change in culture.